deLuna18/exam-group-a-api/README.md

 # de luna maria alexa - should implement GET/exams endpoints where it will RETURN hardcoded lists of users

-# cornelio cedric - should implement POST/ exams endpoint where it will ADD a new exam to an array
+# cornelio cedric - should imgiplement POST/ exams endpoint where it will ADD a new exam to an array

 # calderon marianne mae - should implement UPDATE/exams: id